 Width adjustability is critical if you have narrow or very board shoulders.
 This usually means petite and large folks should opt for more expensive gaming chairs that come with the ability to bring the armrests closer or farther away from your torso.

-In higher end gaming chairs, you can expect the ability to lock in the adjustments to the armrests as well, such as the Secretlab Titan.
+In gaming chairs with the most adjustable armrests, you can expect the ability to lock in the adjustments to the armrests as well, such as the Secretlab Titan.
 The only thing worse than fixed armrests are those that shift around inadvertently.

 Regardless of price, most gaming chairs come with a healthily degree of backrest recline to help relax your back.
 In fact, it’s not uncommon to find one where the backrest almost flattens to horizontal: